Prints (album)

 Prints: Snapshots, Postcards, Messages and Miniatures, 1987–2001 is a 2002 album by English guitarist, composer and improvisor Fred Frith, and his first album of songs since Cheap at Half the Price (1983).
 It comprises four tracks taken from previously released compilations that Frith had contributed to between 1987 and 1997, seven tracks that were "created spontaneously" in the studio in 1997 and 2001, and one live guitar improvisation in 2001.
-The album was released on CD in 2002 on Fred Records and was the second release in Frith's archival release program on the record label.
+The album was released on CD in November 2002 on Fred Records and was the second release in Frith's archival release program on the record label.

 Content

 Compilation tracks

 "Trains & Boats & Planes" and "The Ballad of Melody Nelson" are two cover songs Frith recorded for the Tzadik tribute CDs, Great Jewish Music: Burt Bacharach (1997) and Great Jewish Music: Serge Gainsbourg (1997) respectively.
 "The Ballad of Melody Nelson (La Ballade de Melody Nelson)" is about Gainsbourg's fictional character, Melody Nelson, and is sung by Frith in the original French.
 "Life of a Detective" was recorded with the 5uu's in 1990 and appeared on Place of General Happiness (1993).
 "True Love" was recorded in 1987 and was released on a Shimmy Disc compilation, The 20th Anniversary of the Summer of Love (1987) and then later included as one of the bonus tracks on the 1991 CD edition of Frith's solo album, Cheap at Half the Price.